 Method 2: Fixing Windows System Reserved Inner Partition Errors

-1. Initially, Download and run EaseUS Partition Master free version and right-click on the system reserved partition that you want to check by clicking on the“Check partition” option.
+1. Initially, Download and run EaseUS Partition Master free version and right-click on the system-reserved partition that you want to check by clicking on the“Check partition” option.

-2. Then, choose from the options available the way you want to check partition by clicking on Check Partition Properties, then Call Windows Chkdsk.
+2. Then, choose from the options available the way you want to check the partition by clicking on Check Partition Properties, then Call Windows Chkdsk.

 Also, read –